 IF YOU MUST RIDE, FURNISH YOUR CART

 Consider a cart cover, or a portable heater.
 At the very least, bring a warm blankie to protect your freezing ass from that cold leather seat.
-A few options:
+Two options:

 KEEP YOUR FEET WARM